lingeringwillx/Crappy_Sims2_Compression/how-to-compress.md

 #### EOF (0xFD - 0xFF)

 Has only one control character.
-This one is usually used for the end of the compressed data.
-Although there is nothing preventing it from appearing elsewhere.
+This is used for the remaining portion of the compressed data at the end.

 ```C
 //Bits: Bits: 111111pp